South Dakota State University’s Department of Allied and

 University’s Drug and Alcohol Testing Policy 4:14.

-For questions on the position, contact Dr. Erin Miller at (605)
+For questions on the position, contact Dr. Aaron Hunt at (605)

 South Dakota State University is committed to affirmative